 Even experienced musicians may have blurred boundaries of what exactly is, say, the mastering process.
 But people that aren’t involved with music production usually don’t know a fraction of whats involved in the process of making it.
 Sure most people can tell the difference from a good song to one with bad quality.
 But how exactly do producers get there?
 From a raw recording in the studio to a fully finished track released to all major music platforms.
 How do we get there?
 And how important is the mixing and mastering part in that process?
 By the way, do you know the difference of those last processes mentioned?
 Both have completely different roles in music production.
 So once and for all, what’s the difference?
-Join with me in this article and let’s find out.
+Let’s find it out.

 Mixing and Mastering, a simple overview

 Firstly you must understand that both are different processes.
 Mixing (as we will see in the production chain below) comes before mastering and it focus on the treatment of individual tracks separately.
 In the mixing process you’ll work to make that single track/ recording sound good, undergoing tasks like equalizing, side chaining, adding effects (like reverb for instance).
 Afterwards, still during the mix, they are bounced to a single stereo track.
 That two-track will be forwarded to the mastering engineer to properly finish the track and give the final production a good quality.